-Change fluid at the beginning of each plowing season.
-Failure to do so could result in condensation buildup during non-snowplow season.
+Change the fluid at the beginning of each plowing season.
+Failure to do this could result in condensation buildup during the non-snowplow season.

 Do not mix different types of hydraulic fluid.
 Some fluids are not compatible and may cause performance problems and product damage.